How to playfully teach a child new activities

 Game No. 4

 Show him how to drop or throw an object in an empty bucket.
 It's better that it's a metal bucket.
-As a "throwing material," you can use, for example, a metal spoon, a wooden cube or an empty spool of thread, a plastic lid from a bottle or jar, etc. Pay attention to the child's sound when the object hits the bottom of the bucket.
+As a "throwing material," you can use, for example, a metal spoon, a wooden cube or an empty spool of threads, a plastic lid from a bottle or jar, etc. Pay attention to the child's sound when the object hits the bottom of the bucket.
 Help the child shake the bucket to hear the sound again.
 This game is especially good for children who have a tendency to throw objects on the floor.
 Experience shows that having the opportunity to play in such a game, children get rid of this their very inconvenient for domestic addictions.

 Game No. 5